grafana/mimir/docs/sources/architecture/components/store-gateway.md

 ---
 title: "Store-gateway"
-description: "Overview of the store-gateway microservice."
+description: "Overview of the store-gateway component."
 weight: 10
 ---